COMPLAINTS POLICY

 How we will deal with your complaint

-We will acknowledge your complaint within 5 business days.
+We will acknowledge your complaint within 7 calendar days.

-We will provide a full response and decision within a further 15 business days.
+We will provide a full response and decision within a further 30 calendar days.

 What to do if you are not satisfied